yquake2/yquake2/doc/060_multiplayer.md

 This CVar will be set to connecting Multiplayer Clients and if they support HTTP downloading they will try to load missing game data from that server.

+## Map rotation

+Map rotations are configured through the `sv_maplist` CVar added with Quake II patch 3.15.
+The map list must be enclosed in quotation marks and all maps must exist.
+Start the game with the first map.

+For example: `q2ded +set sv_maplist '"q2dm1 q2dm2 q2dm3"' +map q2dm1`